v-pbartley/openhack-mc4h/Challenge-6/Readme.md

 ```

 ### Codeable Concpet
-Matching Codeable Concepts is essentially the same as matching JSON string elements, the only difference being there is an additional level needed to get to the detail.
+Matching Codeable Concepts is essentially the same as matching JSON string elements - the only difference being there is an additional level needed to get to the detail.

 1. URL of the extension is http://hl7.org/fhir/StructureDefinition/patient-religion
 2. We want to access the valueCodeableConcept element inside this extension entry